The smartwatch marks a renewed attempt by the search engine giant to enter the lucrative wearable tech market.

 Insider viewed internal documents and spoke to current and former Google employees for information about Google smartwatch ‘Rohan’.
 According to the report, the smartwatch will introduce the latest Google version to customers and partners.

-Here’s all we know about Google’s first in-house smartwatch so far
+Here’s what we know about Google’s first in-house smartwatch so far:

 This is the first time Google will launch its smartwatch.
 Previously, the company only built the software for smartwatches made by other companies such as Samsung and Fossil.

 In 2016, the company aborted an attempt to launch its branded smartwatch.

 The major competitor is obviously Apple, whose smartwatch, simply named Apple Watch, has been so well-received that it positioned the company as the market leader in the segment.
 Citing IDC, Insider reports that Apple Watch had a 45.1 percent share of smartwatch-OS shipments in the first half of 2021.

 The Insider report says that the Google smartwatch will be somewhat different in design from Apple.
 To begin with, it will not have a bezel and will be round.